 Bristol production news from Film Hub South West:

-- 7 new and emerging producers were selected for the BFI NETWORK South West’s latest Producer’s Lab on 23 April at Watershed, led by Rachel Robey (Wellington Films), producer of BAFTA nominated London to Brighton and The Levelling.
+- 7 new and emerging producers selected for the BFI Network South West’s Producer’s Lab in April 2019 at Watershed, led by Rachel Robey (Wellington Films), producer of BAFTA nominated London to Brighton and The Levelling.

-- 9 creatives interested in directing for film were selected for the BFI NETWORK South West’s Introduction to Directing masterclass on 27 April, led by director Sam Masud (My Pure Land, Two Dosas) at UWE Bristol.
+- 9 creatives interested in directing for film take part in BFI Network South West’s Introduction to Directing masterclass in April 2019, led by director Sam Masud at UWE Bristol.

-- 9 emerging writers took part in the BFI NETWORK South West’s Script Development Workshop at Watershed on 17 May, led by freelance script consultant Selina Ukwuoma, who began her career at literary agency Curtis Brown, before going on to teach screenwriting at NFTS and consult for production companies.
+- 9 emerging writers take part in the BFI Network South West’s Script Development Workshop at Watershed in May 2019, led by script consultant Selina Ukwuoma.